juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 	- If you think about the purpose of the subway map, you can easily rule out the geographical accuracy, and concentrate more on showing the connection between stations effectively.
 - Use abstraction, or disintegrate and simplify, to make this world easier and predictable, and hence, understandable.
 - Abstraction is ...
-	- Generalization between specific objects: Commonness chosen, difference discarded.
+	- Dimension 1: Generalization between specific objects: Commonness chosen, difference discarded.
-	- Remove the details to emphasize the important parts.
+	- Dimension 2: Remove the unimportant details to emphasize the important parts.
 - Levels, benefits, values of abstraction is purpose-dependent.
-- Abstraction by groups (or, concepts / types)
+- Classification: Abstraction by groups (or, concepts / types)
 	- Each object has features that can be used to clearly differentiate between other objects.
 	- Use common features (a concept) to *classify* objects, hence reducing the complexity of perception: objects to groups.
-	- Object is an *instance* of a concept (when the concept is applied to the object).
+	- Object is an *instance* of a concept (when the concept is applicable to the object).
 		- Symbol: Name for a specific concept.
 		- Intension: Complete definition of a concept.
 Determines whether or not the object is of a concept.
-			- Classification of objects is essentially applying specific concept to each object.
+			- Classification of objects is essentially checking the applicability of specific concepts to each object.
 		- Extension: Set of all objects inside the concept.
+	- Choosing the common features (Dimension 1) effectively remove the unimportant details (Dimenison 2), hence the success of abstraction.
+- Responsibility-driven: Abstraction by decoupling What and How
 	- Data type
 		- Computer memory is typeless; every data is represented as a bit string.
 		- Type system: Classifying these bit strings to serve a specific purpose.
 			- Defining constraints of how to read and manipulate those bit strings.
 			- ex) Let’s define these consecutive 8 bits as *int*, and define various operations on it.
 Now, there is no need of knowing how *int* is stored in the memory.
 		- Data type is a metadata to classify various bit strings, which implicitly defines what kind of operations are applicable to that bit string.
 	- Data types are analogous to types of objects
 		- Type of the object is chosen by how object operates.
-(Polymorphism, Duck typing)
+(Polymorphism, Duck typing, What it does)
 			- ex) Operates the same = Same responsibilities = Same message (but may have different response)
 		- Type of the object is regardless of internal implementations.
-(Encapsulation)
+(Encapsulation, How is it implemented)
 			- ex) Objects of the same type can handle same messages, regardless of internal data.
 	- Responsibility-driven Design (vs. Data-driven design)
-	- Choose responsibilities (operations0 first, then choose the internal data to manage the responsibilities.
+		- Choose responsibilities (operations) first, then choose the internal data to manage the responsibilities.
-- Hierarchy of types: Responsibility, not data, decides the hierarchy.
+- Hierarchy of types: Responsibility(behavior), not data(state), decides the hierarchy.
-	- A is a generalization of B, B is a specialization of A.
+	- A is a generalization of B (Dimension 2: Remove features to define A), B is a specialization of A (Dimension 1: Commonness chosen to define B).
 		- Extension of A $\supset$ Extension of B
 		- Intension of A $\subset$ Intension of B
 		- A is a supertype of B, B is a subtype of A.
-- Classification and Generalization are tools for Abstraction.
+- Classification and Type Hierarchy (Generalization & Specialization) are tools for Abstraction.
+	- Classification defines a filter, Generalization/Specialization adjusts strength of a filter.
+	- The result of classification on a superclass is a subclass.
-- Type is an abstraction for dynamic characteristics of objects.
+- Type (which can display properties) is an abstraction for dynamic characteristics (dynamically changing property values) of objects.
-	- Dynamic model (Object diagram) vs. Static model (Type diagram)
+	- Dynamic model (Object diagram, shows multiple snapshots of objects) vs. Static model (Type diagram, shows every possible behaviors and states, which is an abstraction of multiple snapshots)
 - Class is a way to implement a type.